Fundamental limitations for quantum and nano thermodynamics: Results

 Namely we introduce a qubit on system $C$ which we can act on to switch the Hamiltonian from $\Hin$ to $\Hout$ (we call this the {\it switching qubit}).
 We can for example take the total Hamiltonian to be

 and take the initial state of the work qubit, switching qubit and system to be $\proj{00}_{CW}\otimes\rho$ and final state to be $\proj{11}_{CW}\otimes\sigma$, so that we are effectively changing the Hamiltonian acting on $\rho$, and gaining or losing work in the work qubit when we make the transition to $\sigma$.
-We now consider a transitions between $\rho$ and $ \tauout$, and want to know what value (positive or negative) for $W$ allows us to make this transition.
+We now consider a transition between $\rho$ and $ \tauout$, the thermal state with Hamiltonian $H'$, and want to know what value (positive or negative) for $W$ allows us to make this transition.

 The results, obtained by means of thermo-majorization are depicted in Figure \ref{fig:changingham}.
 One finds

 for extracting work, and for the amount of work required to form $\rho$ (provided it is diagonal in energy eigenbasis) from the thermal state, we obtain